EinsteinC/AAE6102/README.md

 ### 2,4 Tracking result from data urban
 ![image](https://github.com/EinsteinC/AAE6102/blob/main/7.JPG)

-The Q-channel is not always about zero, sometimes even greater than I-channel, which means not all energy are concentrated on I-channel, the carrier phase is not always aligned well
+The Q-channel deviating significantly from zero, occasionally exceeding the I-channel, suggests that energy is not solely concentrated on the I-channel, indicating that the carrier phase may not always be well-aligned.

-DLL output (Code Discriminator Output) is similar to that in open-sky.
+If the DLL output (Code Discriminator Output) remains consistent with that in an open-sky scenario, it implies that the local code alignment with the received signal code phase is maintained.

-The PLL output is not always near zero with great increase during sometimes, indicates that the local carrier is not always synchronized with the received signal carrier and the carrier tracking is not stable.
+Variations in the PLL output, occasionally deviating significantly from zero and showing notable increases at times, indicate that the local carrier may not always be synchronized with the received signal carrier, resulting in unstable carrier tracking.

-The Prompt correlation is not always significantly greater than Early/Late, sometimes even weaker (**when PLL is greater**), indicating that the carrier phases are not precisely aligned.
+In instances where the Prompt correlation is not consistently significantly greater than Early/Late correlations, and even weaker at times (especially when PLL values are higher), it suggests that carrier phases are not precisely aligned.

-Multi-correaltor output is not symmetric, which means multipath distorts the shape of ACF, which will lead to incorrect pseudorange measurement and consequently wore positioning accuracy.
+As the multi-correlator output is asymmetric, indicating that multipath effects distort the shape of the Auto-Correlation Function (ACF), incorrect pseudorange measurements may result, leading to reduced positioning accuracy.

 **Above proves that the satellite in urban is not well acquired and tracked**